-CURTAILING THE USE OF PRETEXT STOPS
+RESTRICTING THE USE OF PRETEXT STOPS

 9.07.01

 PURPOSE

 The San Francisco Police Department’s traffic enforcement efforts shall focus on ensuring the safety of our sidewalks and roadways.
 To that end, the goal of this General Order is to curtail the practice of stopping vehicles for low-level traffic offenses as a pretext to investigate hunches that do not amount to reasonable suspicion that a crime occurred.
 Pretext stops are disproportionately carried out against people of color and return negligible public safety benefits.
 The fiscal, human, and societal costs they impose on our City are unjustified in light of more effective public safety tools at the Department’s disposal.